-- Refusing to provide testimony as a subpoenaed witness
+- Refuses to answer material questions when serving as a witness

 Violating a direct court order carries harsh penalties.
-Some of the common types of court orders people often fail to adhere to include the following:
+Some of the common types of court orders people often fail to adhere to include:

 - Restraining orders